stackitcloud/stackit-api-manager-cli/README.md

 ### Interact with STACKIT API Manager service

+On publishing an OpenAPI Specifications, it is validated against a linting ruleset compliant with the OpenAPI 3.0 standard.
+Linting errors can be ignored using the `--ignore-linting-errors` flag.
 For each request, you can add the `--json` flag to print the CLI response in JSON format instead of receiving a human-readable message.

 Use the CLI to publish your OpenAPI Spec: